 Extensive negotiations and re-negotiations led to Ford's offer to gift the seven acres of land containing the grand entrance

 gates, the Lodge building, the Garage building, the elevated water storage tank, and the Chrysler Defense building to the

 Foundation for restoration and perpetual care.
-An additional seven acres has been set aside for later acquisition that currently
+An additional seven acres was set aside for later acquisition that contains

 over the keys in 2002 and the Foundation (through donor support) immediately made extensive landscaping improvements (removing

 years of over-growth), painted the elevated-water-storage tank and restored the Packard script, moved the Lindbergh hangar

 to a new foundation on the site, brought electricity to the property, and in the summer of 2004, re-roofed over 27,000 square

 feet of the flat portion of the Garage and Chrysler Defense buildings.
 This included the repair and replacement of some trusses

 and beams.
 Original copper vents, gutters, and downspouts were carefully removed, refurbished or replaced with exact duplicates

 and returned to their original locations (all to National Park Service standards for historic preservation).
 This marked an